rtuhpc/hpc-platform/doc/lti.md

-# E-learning environment integration with HPC platform
+# Integrating e-learning environment with the HPC platform

 *For Instructional Designers creating content <br>
 and Instructors teaching High-Performance Computing (HPC)*